UC-MACSS/persp-analysis/students/tyan_alexander/Alexander_Tyan_-_Assignment_2.md

 research question is centered on a certain Facebook behavior.
 So the digital trace is a core measure and the design calls for an Enriched Asking model of survey data (Salganik 2017).
 Going digital is inherently necessary for our research question.

 Another reason is that the digital traces of such behavior allow us to avoid using a survey to ask about user’s interaction with the RTA content.
 Subjective survey reporting may be subject to memory failure and desirability biases (Salganik 2017).
 Thus, pulling digital traces directly with user’s consent makes for a better measurement.
+Similarly, the objective voting record in the election is better than asking about people’s voting, since they may lie about their voting (Ansolabehere and Hersh 2012).

 The big size characteristic of available data would also allow us to do MRP adjustments while satisfying the